Benjamin-Aw-93/IT5007_Tutorial_5/README.md

 Instructions to set up environement:

+Assumption: npm, git and mogo are set up in environemnt already.

 1) Expose both port 5000 and 3000 for API and UI server respectively
 2) Pull the files into the home directory
 3) Start up mogodb